ilshookim/simple-electron-nodejs-flutter-web/README.md

 To start debugging (F5 key) flutter web in lib/main.dart.

-- should better to editing source files for middleware in web/ sucn as index.js, index.html.
+- should better to editing source files for middleware in web/ such as index.js, index.html.

 ```bash
 # Clone this repository